pulp-platform/snitch/docs/schema-doc/snitch_cluster-properties-timing-and-latency-tuning-parameter.md

 ## iso_crossings

-Enable isochroous crossings, this clocks the integer core at half the speed of the rest of the system.
+Enable isochronous crossings, this clocks the integer core at half the speed of the rest of the system.

 `iso_crossings`